oliviawestmacottssw/SSW.Rules.Content/rules/views---do-you-avoid-having-views-as-redundant-objects/rule.md

 ---

-Don't have views as redundant objects. e.g. vwCustomers as SELECT \* FROM Customers.
+​Don't have views as redundant objects. e.g. vwCustomers as SELECT \* FROM Customers.
 This is unnecessary.
-Instead, Views should be generally used for security.
+Instead, Views should be generally used for security.​​